 MVHR works by extracting air from a room and replacing it with a similar volume of warmed air.
 If we imagine a situation where the room is very leaky, the extraction will draw in cold, outside air, outweighing the value of the warmed air being introduced.
 So clearly there is a level of airtightness at which MVHR will start to be effective.

 That is generally accepted to be 5m³/hr/m².
-The more airtight the house, the more effective the MVHR system will be, and again it is generally accepted that 3m³/hr/m² level is necessary to see real benefits.
-It has to be said that most MVHR system suppliers do not advertise this, as achieving that level of airtightness, even in a new build, is neither cheap nor easy.
+The more airtight the house, the more effective the MVHR system will be, and again it is generally accepted that 3m³/hr/m² level or below is necessary to see real benefits.

 - A controlled ventilation system